cheeriojs/cheerio/website/docs/basics/02-loading-documents.md

-# Loading documents with Cheerio
+# Loading documents

-In this guide, we'll take a look at how to load documents with Cheerio and when to use the different loading methods
+In this guide, we'll take a look at how to load documents with Cheerio and when to use the different loading methods.

 :::tip